 Anxiety can produce many unusual and distressing physical sensations.
 In some cases, these sensations are merely irritating.
 In other cases, these sensations can actually cause a great deal of distress and interfere significantly with your quality of life.
 One anxiety-related symptom that many struggle with is the experience of muscle spasms.
 Muscle spasms can be irritating to some and incredibly distressing to others.

-Unlike many other anxiety symptoms, they appear to occur even when you do not have any anxiety at all.
-That's actually one of the reasons that some people get more anxiety when they have spasms – it surprises them and makes them feel as though something must be wrong with their nerves or muscles.
+Unlike many other anxiety symptoms, muscle spasms may occur even when you do not have any other obvious signs of anxiety.
+That's actually one of the reasons that some people get more anxiety when they have spasms - it surprises them and makes them feel as though something must be wrong with their nerves or muscles.

 Causes of Spasms